Matthew-Burfield/matthewburfield.com/content/blog/deploying-gatsby-to-github/index.md

 ### The docs are wrong.

-My first attempt was to follow the gatsby [docs](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/).
+My first attempt was to follow the Gatsby [docs](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/).
 The docs tell you to simply add a package called `gh-pages`, and then add a new deploy script to your `package.json` file.